Biden behaves as the incoming president, even as Trump balks at giving up power

 On Capitol Hill, meanwhile, the president’s allies were walking in lockstep behind him.

-Senate Majority Leader Mitch McConnell (R-Ky.) said Monday that the president is “100 percent within his rights” to take legal action to try to overturn the results.
+Senate Majority Leader Mitch McConnell (R-Ky.) said Monday afternoon that the president is “100 percent within his rights” to take legal action to try to overturn the results.

 “This process will reach its resolution.
 Our system will resolve any recounts” or lawsuits, McConnell said in remarks on the Senate floor.

 McConnell on Monday did not congratulate Biden.
-His remarks came shortly after he met with Attorney General William P. Barr on Monday afternoon.
+His remarks came shortly after he met with Attorney General William P. Barr.
 A Justice Department spokeswoman declined to comment on the meeting.

 Biden’s team has welcomed support from Republican senators willing to break with Trump and bolster the legitimacy of the election via congratulatory statements.